Skip to main content

 Artist: Hannah Quinlivan

-Location: 80 Ann Street, Brisbane City
+Location: 80 Ann Street, Brisbane City (artwork located in Heritage Lanes)

-Description: Fluency by Australian artist Hannah Quinlivan was inspired by the Brisbane River as a source of life, energy and bounty.
+Description: Fluency, by Australian artist Hannah Quinlivan, was inspired by the Brisbane River as a source of life, energy, and bounty.

 Materials: Ceramic ink on glass, powder coated aluminium, and stainless steel cable